chenhang98/BPR/README.md

 First, a binary segmentation dataset needs to be constructed for training and validation of the Refinement Network.

-This step requires coarse segmentation results (can come from any instance segmenter) on the training set and test set of COCO.
+This step requires coarse segmentation results (can come from any instance segmenter) on the training set and validation set of COCO.
 Assuming that these two files are `mask_rcnn_r50.train.segm.json` and `mask_rcnn_r50.val.segm.json`, you only need to execute the following commands:

 ```
 IOU_THRESH=0.15 \